ipmanuel/XMLDatabase/README.md

 var newPerson4 = try Person(id: 0, gender: .male, firstName: "Kate")
 ```
 Add all the objects to the container.
-Keep in mind, after each operation, inlcudes load, change and save the xml document.
+Keep in mind, each operation includes the following process:
+1. load the xml document
+2. change the xml document
+3. save the xml document.
 So that this is inefficient:
 ```swift
 try manager.addObject(object: &newPerson1)